 Roof terrace with a view

 As well as being a place to unwind after a busy days foray into the souks, and somewhere to lay out and go over your purchases, your hotel roof terrace is a wonderful place to explore Marrakech from.
 Remotely.
 Many of our favourites offer mouthwatering medina views and from others the vistas stretch beyond the city to the mountains in the distance.

 - Fresh and fashionable, Maison MK is also where you'll find one of the best hotel roof terraces in Marrakech.
 Split into two parts, from the top section you can see past a beautiful mosque tower to the Atlas Mountains, while the bottom section is a candle-lit bar.
 Both Maison MK's decor and menu are a carefully balanced blend of old and new, and North African and European.

-- Riyad Edward has the tallest rooftop garden in the medina, so if you want views, this is one of the best hotel roof terraces in Marrakech.
+- Riyad Edward has the tallest rooftop garden in the medina, so if you want views, this is perfect.
 From there you can look down into the medina, or on the other side the inviting courtyard below.
 The rooms here are simple, traditional and charming - with many of the original tiles, doors and other features - and it's exceptionally well priced, with rooms starting from just £50 per night.

 - If you believe breakfast is the most important meal of the day, then Dar Tchaikana is probably for you.
 They serve their wonderful traditional pancakes on the roof terrace overlooking the medina, and the mountains beyond - and what could be a better start to a day exploring Marrakech.

 - Riad Dar One is right in the heart of the medina, with close up views of the Bahia palace from its roof terrace.
 Some of the walls are high, and it's shaded with a sail, but in some places the view spreads below you for miles.
 Riad Dar One has been luxuriously decorated with a contemporary flair, so it's an excellent choice if you prefer things simple and reasonably priced.